 Evaluations facilitate learning and help the Austrian Development Agency (ADA) as well as the Federal Ministry for European and International Affairs and other partner organisations to make their work as effective as possible.
 They assess the quality and the extent to which the Austrian supported interventions have achieved their results so that possible corrective measures can be taken if necessary.

 Strategic evaluation reports are published and inform tax payers and policy decision-makers of the outcomes of development cooperation.

 Taking joint responsibility

-In consultation with the Austrian Development Agency (ADA), the Federal Ministry for Europe, Integration and Foreign Affairs prepares a two-year evaluation programme for strategic evaluations.
+In consultation with the Austrian Development Agency (ADA), the Federal Ministry for European and International Affairs prepares a two-year evaluation programme for strategic evaluations.
 Project and programme evaluations are carried out directly with project organisations.

 ADA conducts evaluations in keeping with the principles and quality criteria of the OECD Development Assistance Committee (DAC):

 The planning and execution of an evaluation must assure the greatest possible objectivity and impartiality.
 Evaluations are therefore carried out by teams of independent, international experts with the collaboration of national experts from partner countries.

 The evaluation team must be able to draw on the necessary methodological and subject related knowledge as well as social skills.
 The methods applied in the evaluation and its findings must be presented clearly in the reports.